 My bachelors degree was in History and English at York, followed by an MA in Renaissance and Early Modern Studies.
 I had became interested in disease and plague, and when I wrote an essay on cleaning and the plague, a tutor encouraged me to look further into thinking about the environment and people.
 Trying to write about early modern water supplies led me to deciding there might be something in a PhD about water, which led me here.

-Living in York, I experienced the devastation of floods first hand in December 2015 and January 2016, as a museum I worked in at the time was inundated with up to one metre of water in places, and is still closed while they recover.
+Living in York, I experienced the devastation of floods first hand in December 2015 and January 2016, as a museum I worked in at the time was inundated with up to one metre of water in places, was closed for over a year as a result.
 Although I personally was safe, I had colleagues who were evacuated, my route to work was almost entirely obstructed and I witnessed damage in areas that I would have expected to be completely safe from flood, including a pavement cracked from the pressure of water overflowing from drains.
 This created a renewed passion for the modern relevance of flooding as a historical subject, and I will be interested to see if there are any parallels between then and now.

 My mum thinks I could be the next Lucy Worsley.
 I think I could be the next admittance to A&E, trying to explain how on earth I did that while sewing.